OlegStotsky/Pascal-Compiler/README.md

 # Pascal-Compiler
 Compiler of Pascal Programming Langauge written in Java.
+Syntax tree is constructed using the recursive descent.
+Assembly code generation is still in progress.

 ## Building:
 In order to build the project you need to generate JAR file.
 In terminal: `bash build.sh`.